 Unilateral (one-side-at-a-time) training allows you to restore left-right symmetry that may have strayed with constant bilateral work.
 When training both sides at the same time, it’s not uncommon for the stronger side to do most of the work.
 That applies to any bilateral exercise, including seated calf raises.
 I’m sure you’ve done seated calf raises…

-With the recent gym closures, many people have been forced to train at home.
-You can target most of the major muscles with limited equipment except for the soleus, one of the main muscles of the calf.
-The calf is comprised primarily of two muscles, the gastrocnemius and the soleus.
-The gastrocnemius is heavily involved…
+With recent gym closures, many people have been forced to train at home.
+You can target most major muscles with limited equipment—except for the soleus, one of the primary muscles of the calf.
+The calf consists mainly of two muscles: the gastrocnemius and the soleus.
+The gastrocnemius is heavily involved when the knee is extended….